labsyspharm/palom/palom/cli/doc/align_he.md

         Help: Automatically mask non-tissue regions in the image during coarse alignment
         Default: True
+    --thumbnail_max_size=THUMBNAIL_MAX_SIZE
+        Help: Max size (width and height) of the thumbnails used in coarse alignment; will downsize thumbnails if any of them exceeds
+        Type: int
+        Default: 2000
     --only_coarse=ONLY_COARSE
         Help: Only perform coarse alignment
         Type: bool